 Although beyond the scope of our study, a variety of factors could affect the predator-prey interactions we observed between Sockeye Salmon smolts and Bull Trout.
 Several studies have found that smaller smolts tend to have lower survival rates, likely due to size-dependent preferences of predators (Duffy and Beauchamp 2008; Saloniemi et al. 2004; Tucker et al. 2016; West and Larkin 1987).
 Similarly, smolts in poor body condition (Tucker et al. 2016) or experiencing specific infections (Furey et al. 2021a; Miller et al. 2016; Jeffries et al. 2014) can experience increased predation or mortality.
 Research could attempt to quantify how predator-based selection of smolts is affected by anthropogenic structures or other alterations to flow.

 Human altered landscapes have long been documented to influence the risk landscape for migratory animals, affecting survival rates by introducing non-native predators, anthropogenic structures, etc (Sabal et al. 2021).
-Altered landscapes through the introduction of anthropogenic structures (eg., dams) are known to constrict and even at times, obstruct fish movement, and have also been documented to aggregate predators, increasing the mortality of fishes utilizing these habitats (Blackwell and Juanes 1998; Davis et al. 2012; Keefer et al. 2012; Sabal et al. 2016).
+Altered landscapes through the introduction of anthropogenic structures (e.g., dams) are known to constrict and even at times, obstruct fish movement, and have also been documented to aggregate predators, increasing the mortality of fishes utilizing these habitats (Blackwell and Juanes 1998; Davis et al. 2012; Keefer et al. 2012; Sabal et al. 2016).
 However, much of this research has been concentrated predominately on dams, culverts, and other barriers to fish passage.
-The effects of structures that don’t inherently affect flow (e.g., counting fences, bridges), or prevent fish passage have seldom been studied, but likely still mediate predator-prey interactions, posing a potential threat to migrants, affecting their behavior.
-For example, aggregations of bears (Ursus spp.) and bear predation rates on adult salmon increase in narrow streams, likely because these landscapes spatially constrict salmon, which may enhance foraging efficiency of bears (Quinn et al. 2017).
-Thus, structures that do not inherently affect flow or prevent fish passage may still provide foraging opportunities for predatorsReferences:
+There has been some research on landscapes such as narrow streams in increasing aggregation and predation rates of bears (Ursus. spp) on adult salmon, likely because these natural landscapes spatially constrict salmon, which may enhance foraging efficiency of bears (Quinn et al. 2017).
+However, the effects of anthropogenic structures that don’t inherently affect flow (e.g., counting fences, bridges), or prevent fish passage have seldom been studied, but likely still mediate predator-prey interactions, posing a potential threat to migrants, affecting their behavior.

+Acknowledgements:

+We gratefully acknowledge the Xeni Gwet’in First Nation for providing access to the field site.
+We would also like to thank the Department of Fisheries and Oceans Canada for providing field and logistical support and for providing access to counting fence data.

+References:

 Blackwell BF, Juanes F. 1998.
 Predation on Atlantic Salmon Smolts by Striped Bass after Dam Passage.
 North American Journal of Fisheries Management 18: 936–939.

 Beamesderfer RCP, Ward DL, Nigro AA.
 1996.
 Evaluation of the biological basis for a predator control program on northern squawfish (Ptychocheilus oregonensis) in the Columbia and Snake rivers.
 53: 11.

+Beamish RJ, Neville C, Sweeting R, Lange K. 2012.
+The Synchronous Failure of Juvenile Pacific Salmon and Herring Production in the Strait of Georgia in 2007 and the Poor Return of Sockeye Salmon to the Fraser River in 2009.
+Marine and Coastal Fisheries 4: 403–414.

+Beamish RJ, Sweeting RM, Lange KL, Neville CM.
+2008.
+Changes in the Population Ecology of Hatchery and Wild Coho Salmon in the Strait of Georgia.
+Transactions of the American Fisheries Society 137: 503–520.

+Beamish RJ, Mahnken C, Neville CM.
+2004.
+Evidence That Reduced Early Marine Growth is Associated with Lower Marine Survival of Coho Salmon.
+Transactions of the American Fisheries Society 133: 26–33.

+Beamish RJ, Mahnken C. 2001.
+A critical size and period hypothesis to explain natural regulation of salmon abundance and the linkage to climate and climate change.
+Progress in Oceanography 49: 423–437.

 Bradford MJ, Pyper BJ, Shortreed KS.
 2000.
 Biological Responses of Sockeye Salmon to the Fertilization of Chilko Lake, a Large Lake in the Interior of British Columbia.
-North American journal of fisheries management 20: 661–671.
+North American Journal of Fisheries Management 20: 661–671.